jukkahuhtamaki/jukkahuhtamaki.github.io/portfolio/cv.md

 * Basics of Hypermedia (Hypermedian perusteet), undergraduate, in Finnish, 2003-2004
 * Structured documents (Rakenteiset dokumentit), undergraduate, in Finnish, 2003-2004
 * Special Assignment in Hypermedia and Hypermedia Project Work, 2002-2016
-* Development of teaching methods as part of teaching duties at Hypermedia/Intelligent Information Systems Laboratory
+* Continuos development of technology-based teaching methods

 **Awards and honours**